tlverse/causalglm/README.md

 ### Conditional relative risk/treatment-effect estimation
- Note a log-linear model is used for the conditional relative risk.
+ Note a log-linear working model is used for the conditional relative risk.
-As a consequence, the parametric model specified by `formula` is actually a model for the log conditional relative risk.
+As a consequence, the parametric working model specified by `formula` is actually a working model for the log conditional relative risk.